Mulholland Drive (2001)

 Conclusion:

-This film was torture to get through the unnecessary and painfully basic one and a half hours set-up for the core plot, which is actually incredibly psychologically dense.
+This is an idea, not really a film.
+It was torture to get through the painful one and a half hour set-up for the core plot, which is incredibly psychologically dense.
 Itโs an extremely difficult undertaking, which Lynch takes a stab at but ends up disfiguring the jack oโ lantern instead with his take of a confusing trip on psychosis and schizophrenia.
-To be fair itโs quite impossible to adapt this story to live action and capture its essence in full, but this film is just worse than Perfect Blue in every metric and was a agonizing to endure.
+To be fair itโs quite impossible to adapt this story to live action and capture its essence in full, but this film is just worse than Perfect Blue in every metric and was agonizing to endure.
 You canโt have more than half of the film building an exposition for one of the most complex pieces of storytelling and leave just a sliver to deliver it.
 This solidifies it for me that David Lynch is a TV director, not a filmmaker.
 You may have liked this film, but only if you havenโt watched the Japanese original.

 Recommendations